 From NASA's Earth Observatory

-Visualizations of the Arctic often give the impression that the ice cap is a continuous sheet of stationary, floating ice.
-In fact, it is a collection of smaller pieces that constantly shift, crack, and grind against one another as they are jostled by winds and ocean currents.
-Especially during the summer—but even during the height of winter—cracks—or leads—open up between pieces of ice.
+Maps and visualizations of the Arctic often give the impression that the ice cap is a continuous sheet of stationary ice.
+It is actually a collection of smaller pieces that constantly shift, crack, and grind against one another as they are jostled by winds and ocean currents.
+Cracks, or leads, in the ice can open at any time of the year, but they are especially common during the spring and summer.